03. Java Input and Output Methods

 }

-only reads up to the first space.
-To read the entire line, use nextLine()
+Expected Output: If you input 10 and Hello World, the output will be: You entered: 10 and Hello.
+Note that next() only reads up to the first space.
+To read the entire line, use nextLine().

-Leveraging the BufferedReader Class 💨
+Leveraging the BufferedReader Class ๐จ

-offers faster input, especially for large datasets.
+BufferedReader offers faster input, especially for large datasets.

 Reading a Line of Text